 Submitting your RFP response isn’t the end of the process.
 Keep a copy of your response and use it, along with other RFP responses your team has written.
 This creates a knowledge base for the future.
 You should store each RFP response in a way that you can consult the content you spent so much time creating at a later date.

 From profiles of subcontractors to pricing models, your proposal contains highly polished nuggets of information.
 They might need refreshing if you intend to re-use them.
 But they can still save time and make it much faster for you to reach the first-draft stage for the next proposal.
 This content library will also help you to make future bid/no-bid decisions faster and in a more informed way.

 8. Learn from the past, including rejected proposals

 The content you create for an RFP response has significant intrinsic value.
-Not just because it can be re-used for a future proposal, but because you can analyze it for insights if you don’t succeed in winning this contract.
+Not just because you can re-use it for a future proposal.
+But because you can analyze it for insights if you don’t succeed in winning this contract.
 Failure to secure the work after so much effort can be disappointing, but it’s a chance to learn.
 Each bid is also a chance to improve your RFP response process itself.
 Where were the gaps in your process?
 Are there manual tasks you could automate to save time and meet the next deadline more easily?